lamnguyentuan/IE212-BigData/ARCHITECTURE.md

 # System Architecture

 This document describes the high-level architecture of the **TikTok Harmful Content Detection** system.
-The system involves a detailed data pipeline from ingestion to model serving, leveraging a Medallion architecture (Bronze/Silver/Gold) on MinIO.
+The system involves a detailed data pipeline from ingestion to model serving, leveraging a Medallion architecture (Bronze/Silver/Gold) on MinIO and a **Cross-Attention Multimodal Model**.

 ## 1. High-Level Data Flow